History of Present Illness

 Episode Context

 The case showcases the ED's morning rush of elderly patients arriving from nursing homes and assisted living facilities.
 It highlights the systematic nature of handling critical infections ('Code Sepsis') and sheds light on the bureaucratic pressure hospitals face regarding federal audits on sepsis bundle performance metrics.
 In Episode 2, the case evolves into a profound medical ethics storyline, highlighting the agonizing dilemma when family members with Durable Power of Attorney (DPOA) conflict with a patient's explicitly written advanced directive (DNI/DNR).
+In Episode 3, the ethical tragedy deepens as Mr. Spencer is shown mechanically ventilated in the ED, agitated, and actively trying to pull out his endotracheal tube.
+The arc finally concludes when the clinical reality of his multiorgan failure forces the family to recognize his suffering, guiding them toward a compassionate palliative extubation.

 Attending's Review